How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Neutral Doesn’t Mean Boring: The Farmhouse Color Palette for Campers

-Soft whites, muted sage, warm greys, and dusty blues—these are my go-to shades for creating a calming farmhouse interior in my RV.
+Soft whites, muted sage, warm greys, and dusty blues.
+These shades create a calming farmhouse interior in the RV.

-Neutrals keep the space light and open while allowing little rustic accents to pop.
-I stayed away from bold colors and instead layered textures like woven baskets, linen throw blankets, and jute rugs.
+Neutrals keep the space light and open while allowing little rustic accents to stand out.
+Stay away from bold colors.
+Instead, layer textures like woven baskets, linen throw blankets, and jute rugs.

-If you’re looking for RV decorating ideas that feel peaceful and pulled together, this palette is a total game-changer.
+This color set is a total game-changer If you’re looking for RV decorating ideas that feel peaceful and pulled together.

 Western Farmhouse Flair: Bringing in Camper Interior Design Western Details